ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

                   .ToList();
   {CODE-BLOCK/}
   In the sample above:
-    * Only documents whose `Sum` is greater than 30 are retrievedfrom the shards.
+    * Only documents whose `Sum` is greater than 30 are retrieved from the shards.

 * Use [Filter](../indexes/querying/exploration-queries#filter)
   to filter the results **on the orchestrator** machine after it retrieves